usmanhnf/MatlabFigure_fontset/README.md

 After adjustment of font size to 8pt, the image blend well with the text, as can be seen in a published page below:

 ![page_preview](https://github.com/user-attachments/assets/d91de5dc-4db6-4bee-8615-dabb4b2326f1)

+There are a few things which I will find some time to improve.
+One of them is making the legend font consistent.